lextm/jekyll-theme-chirpy/_posts/2007-12-19-should-remobjects-purchase-codegear-delphi.md

 But Borland kept losing users by messing up with its roadmap.
 Sometimes the trial edition is not up-to-date (Delphi 2005 and 2006) which may lead users to the wrong conclusion.
 Wish CodeGear can focus on the current roadmap which is still promising and meets major voice and deliver something as perfect as possible in 2008.

 # Conclusion
 Yesterday I joined a fierce discussion on CodeGear newsgroup about whether RemObjects should acquire CodeGear Delphi.
-The idea was so original but reflected the truth that some users were still doubting CodeGear’s future.
+The idea was so original but reflected the truth that some users were still doubting CodeGear's future.

-RemObjects’ way may not be clonable because time goes by.
+RemObjects' way may not be clonable because time goes by.
 However, because so many people still care about CodeGear, Delphi still has some hope.